thycotic/ss-docs/secret-launchers/session-connector/index.md

 ### Step 1: Install the Secret Server RDS Protocol Handler

 1. Go to the [Session Connector Download](../session-connector-download/index.md) page.
-1. Download the SSPH (RDP) installer file,  `SSProtocolHandlerRDS.msi` .
+1. Download the SSPH (RDS) installer file,  `SSProtocolHandlerRDS.msi` .
 1. (Optional) Ensure the listed hash value matches that for the file.

-> **Note:** SSPH (RDP) is a special version of SSPH that can record keystrokes on its own, if configured in SS.
-Due to this optional keystroke recording, you may need to whitelist the SSPH (RDP) file in any antivirus software running on the server.
+> **Note:** SSPH (RDS) is a special version of SSPH that can record keystrokes on its own, if configured in SS.
+Due to this optional keystroke recording, you may need to whitelist the `RDPWin.exe` file (the primary executable for SSPH) in any antivirus software running on the server.
 This is not currently necessary with Windows Defender.

-> **Note:** SSPH (RDP) does not auto-update itself, unlike SSPH, because this could cause problems with multiple users running it at once on a single RDS server.
-Older SSPH (RDP) versions will continue to work with new SS releases until updated, but a manual update is required on the RDS server(s) to take advantage of any future SSPH (RDP) features.
+> **Note:** SSPH (RDS) does not auto-update itself, unlike SSPH, because this could cause problems with multiple users running it at once on a single RDS server.
+Older SSPH (RDS) versions will continue to work with new SS releases until updated, but a manual update is required on the RDS server(s) to take advantage of any future SSPH (RDS) features.

 ### Step 2: Add the Remote Desktop Collection and Application